uoitdnalab/SecureContinuousIntegration/README.md

 # SecureContinuousIntegration
-Contains code examples discussed in the paper: A Tool for Security Focused Continuous Integration, submitted to SCAM 2016.
+Contains code examples discussed in the paper: A Tool for Security Focused Continuous Integration, submitted to ICSE 2017.